neurohackademy/2018_materials/README.md

 **Date/time**: 07/30/2018, 13:00

-An introduction to Docker and other containerization technologies.

 ---

 ### <a id="bl5"></a>Introduction to R
+An introduction to the R programming language.

 **Instructor**: Valentina Staneva